 Acquired from costume designer Dinah Collin

-This housecoat was made by the firm Cresta Silks which was founded in 1929 by Tom Heron who had previously managed the Cornish block printed textiles company Crysède.
-Cresta specialised in the manufacture of women’s clothes in high quality fabrics designed by notable contemporary artists including Heron’s son Patrick who was chief designer.
-These were sold through a chain of elegant shops in Modernist style, the architect of which was the young Wells Coates with whom Heron had worked at Crysède (see an example on the website of the Heritage Lottery funded community archive Welwyn Garden City: https://bit.ly/2uKEXr2)
+This housecoat is made of silk from the firm Cresta Silks that was founded in 1929 by Tom Heron who had previously managed the Cornish block printed textiles company Crysède.
+Cresta specialised in the manufacture of women’s clothes and high quality fabrics designed by notable contemporary artists including Heron’s son Patrick who was chief designer.
+These were sold through a chain of elegant shops in Modernist style, the architect of which was the young Wells Coates with whom Heron had worked at Crysède (see Link: https://www.ourwelwyngardencity.org.uk/content/history-of-welwyn-garden-city/where_do_you_think_we_worked/audio_recordings-2/cresta_silks).

 A deeply principled man, Heron’s concerns for his business went beyond the mere appearance of the clothes he was producing.
 In 1930 he employed Wells Coates to design a factory and company headquarters at Welwyn Garden City where he put his ideas of modern ethical trading into practice, manufacturing goods that were, he said, ‘well-designed and well-executed, and not the rubbish which modern business, without high motive or true sense of values, is ever seeking to thrust in our way’ – an ideal that went back to those of the socialist designer William Morris.